Officer Gerald Eugene Cline

 Gerald Eugene Cline

-A civilian ride along in Officer Cline's cruiser called for help and to warn other responding officers.
+A civilian ride-along in Officer Cline's cruiser called for help and to warn other responding officers.

 The 29-year-old subject was apprehended and sentenced to death but had his sentence commuted to life by a governor prior to leaving office after losing in a landslide defeat.
-He was denied parole in March, 2015.
-He died in prison February 14, 2019, approximately one month before his next parole hearing.
+He was denied parole in March 2015.
+He died in prison on February 14, 2019, approximately one month before his next parole hearing.

 Officer Cline had served with the Albuquerque Police Department for 11 years.
 He was survived by his wife and three children.
-He was buried at the Sunset Memorial Memorial Park in Albuquerque, New Mexico.
+His brother-in-law was also an officer with the agency.

 Bio